merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-1.md

                           -T 2
 ```

 A few things happen when you generate a {% include ARTIFACT name="contigs-db" %}.
-First, all DNA sequences are stored in that databases.
+First, all DNA sequences are stored in that database.
 You can retrieve the sequences in FASTA format by using the command {% include PROGRAM name="anvi-export-contigs" %}.
 Second, anvi'o uses [pyrodigal-gv](https://github.com/althonos/pyrodigal-gv) to identify open-reading frames (also referred to as 'gene calls').
 Pyrodigal-gv is a python implementation of [Prodigal](https://doi.org/10.1186/1471-2105-11-119) with some additional metagenomic models for giant viruses and viruses with alternative genetic codes (see [Camargo et al.](https://doi.org/10.1038/s41587-023-01953-y)).

 In addition to identifying open-reading frames, anvi'o will predict the amino acid sequence associated with each gene call and store it in that newly made database.
 If you need to get this information out of the database, you can use the command {% include PROGRAM name="anvi-export-gene-calls" %} to export the gene calls, and the amino acid sequence for each open-reading frame identified by pyrodigal-gv.